May 17, 2021

 HRS COVID-19 Data Resources

-HRS added COVID-19-related questions to the 2020 core interview and to the psychosocial self-administered questionnaire (pages 36-43).
+HRS added COVID-19-related questions to the 2020 core interview and to the psychosocial self-administered questionnaire (pages 36-43), and a special midterm data release is now available.
 In addition, a new Contextual Data Resource on state-level COVID-19 policies has been added as part of the HRS restricted data products.
+A supplementary 2021 COVID-19 Mailout Survey is currently in the field through August 2021.

 - HRS 2020 Interview COVID-19 Module